Flea and Tick Control Vet

 Fleas can also cause a syndrome in cats, referred to as Eosinophilic Granuloma Disease.
 This complex causes plaques, granulomas, and oral ulcers, particularly on their lips.
 It is thought that in these cases, the reaction patterns seen represents an allergic reaction, particularly to flea saliva.
 Fleas may also carry a bacteria called Haemobartonella or Hemotrophic Mycoplasmosis.
 Infection with this bacteria can cause anemia, depression, weight loss, and other clinical signs.
 Fleas also carry tapeworms which can be acquired when your pet grooms themselves, ingesting a flea.
 Tapeworm segments may be noted in the feces of your pet and tend to look like “white rice”.

 Treatment for flea infections and infestations centers around three principles: eliminating the parasites from your pets, eliminating the parasites from the environment, and identifying the source of the infection.
 To rid your pet of fleas, your Veterinarian can dispense an oral product which can kill all fleas within about an hour.
 The medication only lasts for 24 hours, so monthly preventatives should also be used to help kill any additional fleas that may hatch and jump back up on your pet.
 It is important that all pets in the house are treated.
-Finally, thoroughly cleaning your house including washing your sheets, vacuuming, and mopping can help eliminate many of the flea eggs in your house.
+Finally, thoroughly cleaning your house including washing your sheets, vacuuming, and mopping can help dispose of many of the flea eggs in your house.

 It is extremely important to note that many flea/tick preventatives for dogs are UNSAFE for cats and can only be used on dogs.